What in the World Is Causing the Retail Meltdown of 2017?

 Shopping Space per Person, by Country

 In a long and detailed paper this week on the demise of stores, Cowen Research analysts offered several reasons for the “structural decay” of malls following the Great Recession.
-First, they said that stagnating wages and rising healthcare costs squeezed consumer spending on fun stuff, like clothes.
-Second, the recession permanently hurt logo-driven brands, like Hollister and Abercrombie, that thrived during the 1990s and 2000s, when coolness in high school hallways was defined by the size of the logo emblazoned on a polo shirt.
+First, they said that stagnating wages and rising health-care costs squeezed consumer spending on fun stuff, like clothes.
+Second, the recession permanently hurt logo-driven brands, like Hollister and Abercrombie, that thrived during the 1990s and 2000s, when coolness in high-school hallways was defined by the size of the logo emblazoned on a polo shirt.
 Third, as consumers became bargain-hunters, discounters, fast-fashion outlets, and club stores took market share from department stores, like Macy’s and Sears.

 Finally, malls are retail bundles, and when bundles unravel, the collateral damage is massive.
 (For example, look at pay TV, where ESPN has bled millions of subscribers in the last few years as one of its key demographics, young men, abandon the cable bundle that is critical to ESPN’s distribution.)
 In retail, when anchor tenants like Macy’s fail, that means there are fewer Macy’s stragglers to amble over to American Eagle.
 Some stores have “co-tenancy” clauses in malls that give them the right to break the lease and leave if an anchor tenant closes its doors.
 The failure of one or more department stores can ultimately shutter an entire mall.